 Concordia's Impact on the Mission of Christ Network

 “The culture of Concordia promotes missional service,” said Mehl.
-“This impacts MCN, but also other mission agencies including Lutheran Bible Translators (LBT), The Lutheran Church—Missouri Synod (LCMS) mission outreach and others.
-This is not a new phenomenon and may Concordia graduates are interested in making eternal differences in God’s kingdom work.”
+“This impacts MCN, but also other mission agencies including Lutheran Bible Translators (LBT), Lutheran Church Missouri Synod (LCMS) Mission Outreach and others.
+This is not a new phenomenon and many Concordia graduates are interested in making eternal differences in God’s kingdom work.”

 MCN has had 34 Concordia Nebraska alumni serving as mission partners in different parts of the world with 15 presently active in Asia, Costa Rica, Taiwan, the Philippines and many other countries.

 Concordia Nebraska alumnus Zach Barz ’18 said, “Concordia prepared me for a life of service by challenging me to consider my role in both church and world and by equipping me to answer the big questions of purpose, calling and vocation," said Barz.
 “In my time at Concordia I gained a greater appreciation for God’s gift of salvation, a deeper understanding of the complex world in which we live and a greater desire to share with others the Good News of the Gospel.”

 Barz graduated from Concordia in 2018 with his degrees in world and intercultural studies and mathematics.
 He also studied computer science and Spanish while attending.
 He has been actively serving for four years in Parrita, Costa Rica, with an organization called LightHouse Transformation Ministries since graduating.